malinthar/lsp-tutorial/README.md

-# vscode-plugin-bal
+# LSP tutoral
-Sample vscode plugin for ballerina
+A practical gudide for implementing a Language Server and a LS Client.